Skip to content

 Variable to Iterate = drop-down

 Choose an existing variable to iterate.
-Only numeric variable type are available.
+Only numeric variable types are available.

 Starting Value = integer